 By default Above command will list only running containers.
-To list all containers (including stopped container) use the following command.
+To list all containers (including stopped containers) use the following command.

 docker ps -a

-You can start, stop or attach to any containers with following commands.
-To start container use following command.
+You can start, stop or attach to any containers with the following commands.
+To start the container using the following command.

-To attach to currently running container use following command.
+To attach to the currently running container use the following command.